| Rosemary Gong is available for

 with Auntie Lao (old auntie) dos and don’ts to assure

+good beginnings.
 All presentations are accompanied with PowerPoint visuals or

 actual props.